-- 421.0 The rules in this section are aimed at balancing inter-school sport activity throughout the school year and fostering a balance for student-athletes between inter-school sports and other activities. - 422.0 No member school shall participate in competition of a BCSS activity except as provided in 420.0 430.0, 483.0 485.0. - 423.0 No member school shall participate in scrimmages (see Appendix 1 Definitions) outside the seasons of play defined in 420.0 430.0, 483.0 485.0. - 424.0 Within a season of play established by 420.0, a member school's coaches and administrators are encouraged to cooperate in scheduling matters and facility and resource use to maximize opportunities for student-athletes. - 425.0 See 272.1-272.13 for coach rules designed to prioritize in season sports. - 426.0 PLAYING OUTSIDE THE SEASON OF PLAY BCSS member schools may only compete in a BCSS activity against other member schools within the designated season of play.
+- 421.0 The rules in this section are aimed at balancing inter-school sport activity throughout the school year and fostering a balance for student-athletes between inter-school sports and other activities. - 422.0 No member school shall participate in competition of a BCSS activity except as provided in 420.0 430.0, 483.0 485.0. - 423.0 No member school shall participate in scrimmages (see Appendix 1 Definitions) outside the seasons of play defined in 420.0 430.0, 483.0 485.0. - 424.0 Within a season of play established by 420.0, a member school's coaches and administrators are encouraged to cooperate in scheduling matters and facility and resource use to maximize opportunities for student-athletes. - 425.0 See 272.1-272.13 for coach rules designed to prioritize in season sports. - PLAYING OUTSIDE THE SEASON OF PLAY BCSS member schools may only compete in a BCSS activity against other member schools within the designated season of play.
 BCSS recognizes some students will wish to continue to play their sport outside the school season of play.
 To do this, the student-athletes must compete on a club/community team.
 Ideally, club/community teams are an aggregate of players from the community and not identical to the school team.
 A club/community team may not:

-- 426.1 Wear school uniforms, colours or apparel - 426.2 Use the school name or mascot name - 426.3 Use school transportation - 426.4 Require a student to play on the club/community team to be a member of the school team - 426.5 Advertise or promote the club/community program on school social media channels - 427.0 In addition to the above, the club/community team must: - 427.1 Be a member of the Provincial Sport Organization (PSO) - 427.2 Have acknowledgement from the school administrator that the team is a club/community team and therefore is not a recognized school activity - 427.3 Have a rental agreement for school gym time as a third party and the appropriate insurance.
+- Wear school uniforms, colours or apparel Use the school name or mascot name Use school transportation Require a student to play on the club/community team to be a member of the school team - 427.0 In addition to the above, the club/community team must: - 427.1 Be a member of the Provincial Sport Organization (PSO) - 427.2 Have acknowledgement from the school administrator that the team is a club/community team and therefore is not a recognized school activity - 427.3 Have a rental agreement for school gym time as a third party and the appropriate insurance.
 The rental costs may be reduced at the discretion of the school district or school.